 We believe that “Civic Accountability” can affirm practitioner/client responsibility more robustly than “regulation”.

 The Independent Practitioners Network offers an authentic model of best practice and accountability through open committed relationships with peers.
 We are a nationwide network of practitioners of equal status rather than a hierarchical organisation.
 We work together in linked groups to offer each other mutual support and challenge.
 We believe that high quality ethical practice is grounded in honesty, integrity, and transparency.
 We welcome counsellors, psychotherapists, educators, growth workers, and allied practitioners.

 Non-hierarchical, low bureaucracy.
-IPN is inclusive of more or less qualified or registered members.
+IPN is inclusive of more and less qualified and registered members.
 We recognise that there are many routes to being an effective practitioner.
 The structure is horizontal and multi-centred, rather than vertical and pyramidal.
 There is no central, standardised code of practice, each peer group creates and circulates its own ethical code.